adielashrov/trust-ai-roma-for-llm/validate-RoMA-with-exact-count/README.md

-# RoMA - Exact Count
+# RoMA vs. Exact Count

-The following instructions are for installing and executing the Exact Count vs. RoMA algorithms on a linux/ubuntu machine.
+The following instructions are for installing and executing the RoMA vs. Exact Count algorithms on a linux/ubuntu machine.

 ### Setting up the environment

 1. Create a virtual environment using conda:

-`conda create -n exact-count python=3.10`
+`conda create -n roma-vs-exact-count python=3.10`

 2. Activate the environment:

-`conda activate exact-count`
+`conda activate roma-vs-exact-count`

 3. Install the requirements file